 - Pychyl, T. A. 2013.
 Solving the procrastination puzzle.
 Tarcher.

 Tim Pychyl’s procrastination lab also produces podcasts on this topic, which explain the science behind procrastination.
 Another insightful overview is on the website Solving procrastination.
 There is also this funny and insightful explanation, and just for fun, this field guide to types of procrastinators.

 The opposite, precrastination, can also hinder you.
 It is “the tendency to tackle subgoals at the earliest opportunity — even at the expense of extra effort”.
 This NYT article on ‘the early bird‘ explains how.

 The impostor phenomenon

-If you’re feeling like a fraud, feeling like you don’t belong in the academic world, or thinking you’re not good enough and going to be found out, you might identify with what is described as the ‘impostor phenomenon’.
+If you’re feeling like a fraud, find that you don’t belong in the academic world, or thinking you’re not good enough and going to be found out, you might identify with what is described as the ‘impostor phenomenon’.
 Academics struggle with this more often than the average population, because most of the time, our task is to look at what we do not know yet!
 It’s equally common for men and women in academia.
 There are tons of information and help to be found about this on the internet, but my best advice would be: read the book ‘The secret thoughts of successful women’ by Valerie Young.
 Just buy it and read it.